Posted on 16 Comments

 Just a quick recap.

-Analog servos are less precise compared to digitals but also make the work done in a great way.
-They are usually cheaper and more energy-efficient.
+Analog servos are “less precise” compared to digital servos, but they also get the job done in a great way.

-Considering that we are talking DLGs – RC gliders, that have to be light and feature the best aerodynamic characteristics, most pilots care a lot about the size of the batteries inside.
+Considering that we are talking DLGs – RC gliders that have to be light and feature the best aerodynamic characteristics, most pilots care a lot about the size of the batteries inside.

 Precision And Energy Efficiency

-Because they are very light, strong, and precise and a 300mAh or 450mah 1S LiPo battery will drive 4 of these throughout a whole round in a competition.
+At the same time, a 300mAh or 450mAh 1S LiPo pack will drive four of these throughout a whole round in a competition.

 Such batteries are already very light and there is no need to give up the performance of a digital servo for the better energy efficiency of an analog one.

-So for the competition flying, yeah, go digital.
+So for the competition flying – yeah, go digital.

 Would you agree?

-But here things are becoming more complicated…
+But here things become more complicated…

-Glider Build Quality
+General RC Glider Build Quality

 The build quality of the entire model, not the servo itself, can influence the model’s performance massively.

-A purely built control horn or servo linkage along with the sloppy pushrods can ruin all the benefits of the most accurate and durable servos.
+A purely built control horn or servo linkage, along with the sloppy pushrods, can ruin all the benefits of the most accurate and durable servos.

 Both digital and analog servos will perform great if the build quality of the model matches the high quality of the radio gear used in it.

-Micro Servo Test At 3.7V
+Testing Micro Servos At 3.7V

 In addition, you’ll find the total height with the servo horn, as sometimes this data is missing in the product descriptions.